 Each marking period, faculty members and community volunteers offer a selection of clubs and learning opportunities for our 3rd-8th graders.
 Students choose among a variety, including, but not limited to drama, photography, sculpture, knitting, cooking, STEAM challenges, bicycling, and community service.
 Students make different selections each marking period so that they can try new things throughout the year.

 Students at Chesapeake Academy develop their technology skills while engaged in instructional activities on a regular basis.
-Students in the lower school have access to MacBooks and iPads that are integrated into their classrooms starting in first grade and can be used across the school day, whether in the academic classroom, the art room, or even outside.
+Students in the lower school have access to MacBooks and iPads that are integrated into their classrooms starting in kindergarten and can be used across the school day, whether in the academic classroom, the art room, or even outside.
 From using hands-on, visual SMARTboard software to mind-mapping software to collaborative online tools for publishing, discussing, and evaluating work, students and teachers use technology to extend learning across the curriculum.
 In addition to learning how to use multimedia programs and online websites, students also learn to use technology safely and ethically in our connected world.